TDStrasser/Kookaberry-Reference-Guide/docs/source/pico.rst

 The **Pico** boards may also be used in conjunction with purpose-built **Quokka** [#f1]_ **Pico** Break Out Modules which expose the available GPIO pins plus give access to the Kookaberry V2 assigned connectors P1 through P5 as JST-PH connectors.

-See :ref:`machine.Pin`_ for diagrams of available GPIO Pins and how to use them.
+See :ref:`edge_connector` for diagrams of available GPIO Pins and how to use them.

 .. [#f1] *Quokka* is a trademark of Dinsdale and Associates.